SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 This[ProductBacklogRefinement] is an ongoing activity to add details, such as a description, order, and size.
 Attributes often vary with the domain of work.

-The Developers who will be doing the work are responsible[Developers:Responsible] for the sizing.
+The Developers[ScrumTeam:Developers] who will be doing the work are responsible[ScrumTeam:Developers:Responsible] for the sizing.
-The Product Owner may influence the Developers by helping them understand and select trade-offs.
+The Product Owner[ScrumTeam:ProductOwner] may influence the Developers[ScrumTeam:Developers] by helping them understand and select trade-offs.

 ### Commitment[ScrumValues:Commitment]: Product Goal[Commitments:ProductGoal]